Trying to categorize the unusual social calls (trills) of the Nathusius' pipistrelle

 Wavy-line calls are difficult to distinguish.
 From the structure of the calls they don't appear as true trills.
 Their frequency goes up and down more randomized.
 I will categorize them as part F4 for now.

-The two wavy-line calls of the following recording were used as a motif in the following sequences of calls: the first being the sequence "part F4 + part B" and the second sequence being "part F4 + cheep + part B".
+The two wavy-line calls of the following recording were used as a motif in the following sequences of calls: the first being the sequence "wavy-line + part B" and the second sequence being "wavy-line + cheep + part B".
 A call consisting out of a part B + C and a call being only a part A are also present in the recording.

 Date of recording: 2021-05-10 Recorded by: Sarah Mahie Audio file: 911931